OSI-Writer/Qi-Docs/docs/Nexus_API.rst

 ``Update()``
 ----------------------

-Updates a specified user within a group.
+Updates a specified user within a tenant.

 **Http**